Festa Major in Barcelona 2026

 Festa de Sant Medir

 Festa de Sant Medir is one of the most beloved and unique celebrations in Gràcia.
-Known as the “sweetest festival,” it features a lively parade where thousands of candies are tossed into the crowd from horses, floats, and wagons.
+Known as the sweetest of the festivals, it features a lively parade, where thousands of candies are tossed into the crowd from horses, floats, and wagons.
 The highlight of the event is a traditional pilgrimage from Gràcia and Sant Gervasi de Cassoles to the hermitage of Sant Medir, nestled in the Collserola Mountains.

 Festa Major del Pi (Festa de Sant Josep Oriol)

-The Fiesta Mayor del Pi or Sant Josep Oriol Festival is a traditional neighbourhood festival held every March in honour of Saint Josep Oriol, known for his humility and dedication to helping the poor.
+The Festa Mayor del Pi, or Sant Josep Oriol Festival, is a traditional neighbourhood festival held every March in honour of Saint Josep Oriol, known for his humility and dedication to helping the poor.
 The festivities take place in the area around the Basilica of Santa Maria del Pi in the Gothic Quarter of Barcelona.

 Dating back to 1995, the festival has grown into a cherished cultural event for locals and visitors alike.
 It’s a perfect opportunity to experience Barcelona’s deep-rooted traditions, connect with the Gothic Quarter’s history, and enjoy the festive atmosphere.